nkmakes/nkmakes.github.io/_projects/grow-assistant.markdown

 subtitle: A homeassistant integrated smart grow light
 image:  /images/06.jpg
 tags:   led grow light 3dprint nodered esphome homeassistant
+description: A Hass.io (homeassistant) enabled 3d printed grow light.
+Based on esp32 cam with a custom made PCB.
 hackaday: https://hackaday.io/project/171004-esp32-cam-smart-led-herbs-planter
 ---
 One day i was tired of buying fresh herbs, but unluckily i live in a apartment, where there is not direct sunlight most of the year.